Faith’s steam flew faster than Jay could climb after her. Soon Jay lost sight of her, but he continued to trudge up the slopes.

 “No, it’s me.
 Jay.”
 He massaged his stiff neck.
 “Are you awake?
 Can you see me?”

 She buried her face in the couch corner.
-“I’m flying through time and space.”
+“I’m flying through time.”

 “BeatBax?”
 Faith snuggled a cushion.
 “Beatrice…”

 Jay gave up.
 His throat was too raw to carry a one-sided conversation.
-He reached—with considerable effort—for the glasses of orange-juice and he drank their last drops.
+He reached—with considerable effort—for the glasses of orange-juice to drink their last drops.
 The citrus only tickled his esophagus.

 The apartment door opened.
 Dan entered pale, shaking, and teary-eyed.
 He supported himself on the kitchenette counter and yelped when he saw Jay was cognizant.
 “You’re awake!”